Instructions for

 • Verify the claims.

-Alternatively, you can also validate an access or refresh token using the Token Introspection endpoint: Introspection Request.
-This endpoint takes your token as a URL query parameter and returns back a simple JSON response with a boolean active property.
+Alternatively, you can validate an access or refresh token using the Token Introspection endpoint: Introspection request (opens new window).
+This endpoint takes your token as a URL query parameter and returns a simple JSON response with a Boolean active property.

-This incurs a network request which is slower to do verification, but can be used when you want to guarantee that the access token hasn't been revoked.
+This involves a network request that is slower for performing validation.
+But, you can use it when you want to guarantee that the access token hasn't been revoked.

 See also